-Named after Spanish composer Manuel de Falla, Cadiz native, in this beautiful red-brick neo-Mudéjar Grand Theatre takes place the local annual Carnival while all year long it hosts theatre plays, concerts and dance performances.
+Named after Spanish composer Manuel de Falla, Cadiz native, this beautiful red-brick neo-Mudéjar Grand Theatre is where the local annual Carnival takes place, while all year long it hosts theatre plays, concerts, and dance performances.
 Built in the 19th century, its style voluntarily hints at old Moorish features that give it a romantic look.
 Majestic and elegant, it’s one of the top Cadiz attractions.

 Address of Gran Teatro Falla: Plaza de Falla